adalarsen/pytorch-CycleGAN-and-pix2pix/README.md

 ## Changes made to the pix2pix code

 ResNet/U-net changes:

-pix2pix_model.py - line 32: Set netG='unet_256' for U-Net or netG='resnet_9blocks' for ResNet
+pix2pix_model.py - line 32: Set netG='unet_256' for U-Net or netG='resnet_9blocks' for ResNet.

 WGAN changes:

 networks.py - line 227: Using gan_mode "vanilla" and changing from BCEWithLogitsLoss to L1Loss
-pix2pix_model.py - line 68-69: Changing from Adam to RMSProp optimalizer and also lower the learning rate pix2pix_model.py - line 118: Train the discriminator 5 times more than the generator pix2pix_model.py - line 126: Weight clipping
+pix2pix_model.py - line 68-69: Changing from Adam to RMSProp optimalizer and also lower the learning rate pix2pix_model.py - line 118: Train the discriminator 5 times more than the generator pix2pix_model.py - line 126: Weight clipping.